larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 periodic review of moderation actions.
 In particular, moderators are given the broadest possible freedom of action to address disruptive behavior.

+## General Philosophy

+The IETF is an open standards organization.
+Engaged, respectful discussion that is within the scope of a forum should not be considered abuse, nor should someone be considered abusive solely because they are outside the rough consensus.
+Disagreement and diverse points of view within any standards organization is to be expected, and even healthy.
+With this in mind, moderators are expected to identify when someone has crossed a line, and what action is appropriate.

 ## Conventions and Definitions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",